thi-ng/umbrella/packages/fuzzy/README.md

 Note: The results are slightly different than those in the textbook example, due to different `gaussian` fuzzy sets used for the `service` L-var.

-Using `instrumentStrategy` from the upcoming [@thi.ng/fuzzy-viz](https://github.com/thi-ng/umbrella/tree/develop/packages/fuzzy-viz) package, we can also visualize the final, transformed fuzzy sets used to compute crisp results and highlight the position of the crisp result value.
+Using `instrumentStrategy()` from the upcoming [@thi.ng/fuzzy-viz](https://github.com/thi-ng/umbrella/tree/develop/packages/fuzzy-viz) package, we can also visualize the final, transformed fuzzy sets used to compute crisp results and highlight the position of the crisp result value.

-Here is the result for the [COG strategy](https://github.com/thi-ng/umbrella/blob/develop/packages/fuzzy/src/cog.ts) and using `tnormMin` (the default) to transform each rule's output set(s):
+Here is the ASCII art output for the [COG strategy](https://github.com/thi-ng/umbrella/blob/develop/packages/fuzzy/src/cog.ts) and using `tnormMin` (the default) to transform each rule's output set(s):